jeffreytse/jekyll-jeffreytse-blog/_posts/2022-11-25-the-handbook-of-software-architecture.md

 Before designing the architecture, do consider whether the business is an AP model or a CP model.

+Data Integrity is the highest pursuit of distributed systems.

+- It's a fundamental aspect of any reliable system, the highest priority in system design
+- It means ensuring data's accuracy, consistency, and reliability throughout its entire lifecycle
+- That's why it's usually harder to optimize for write-speed than read-speed, as writes require more coordination to maintain integrity across distributed systems, while reads can often be served from local caches

+Examples:

+- TCP/IP retransmission mechanism ensures data integrity during transmission

 #### ACID Theorem